How to Ride a PumpTrack

 • A suitable bike: BMX bike, mountain bike, or any bike with good maneuverability.
 These are perfect for the BMX track and similar settings where agile handling is crucial.

-• Helmet: Always wear a helmet to protect your head while mountain biking or on a BMX track.
+• Helmet: Always wear a bicycle helmet to protect your head while mountain biking or on a BMX track.

 • Gloves and pads: These provide extra protection, which is essential when riding a BMX bike or mountain bike on a pump track.